Explain why the Taj Mahal was built as a monument of love.

 5

-Why is the Taj Mahal called the wonder of the world?
+Why is the Taj Mahal considered one of the most romantic monuments in the world?

 History and Culture : Mythologies and Legends